Vendor Data Processing Agreement

 2.2.
 The Data Processor will only process personal data on documented instructions of the Data Controller in such manner as and to the extent that is appropriate for the provision of the services, except as required to comply with a legal obligation to which the Data Processor is subject.
 In such case, the Data Processor shall inform the Data Controller of such obligation before processing, unless prohibited from furnishing such information to the Data Controller.
 The Data Processor shall never process personal data in a manner inconsistent with the Data Controller’s documented instructions.
 The Data Processor shall immediately inform the Data Controller if, in its opinion, an instruction infringes EU data protection provisions.

 2.3.
-The parties have entered into a Service Agreement in order to benefit from the expertise of the Data Processor in securing and processing the personal data for the purpose of providing software development services, marketing or sales services, customer or technical support services, human resource services or other services to Data Controller.
+The parties have entered into a Service Agreement in order to benefit from the expertise of the Data Processor in securing and processing certain data, which may include personal data, for the purpose of providing services related to software platforms, marketing or sales services, customer or technical support services, or human resource-related services to Data Controller.
 The Data Processor shall be allowed to exercise its discretion in the selection and use of such means it considers necessary to pursue those purposes, subject to the requirements of this DPA.

 2.4.
 Ayla warrants that it has obtained the necessary rights to provide the personal data to Data Processor for the processing to be performed in relation to the services.
 To the extent required by applicable data protection law, Ayla is responsible for ensuring that any necessary data subject consents to this processing are obtained, and for ensuring that a record of such consents is maintained.
-If such consent is revoked by the data subject, Data Controller is responsible for communicating such revocation to the Data Processor, and Data Processor shall implement Ayla’s instruction regarding the further processing of that personal data.
+If such consent is revoked by the data subject, Data Controller shall communicate such revocation to the Data Processor, and Data Processor shall implement Ayla’s instruction regarding the further processing of that personal data.

 4.1.
 Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, without prejudice to any other security standards agreed upon by the parties, Ayla and Data Processor shall implement appropriate technical and organizational measures to ensure a level of security of the processing of personal data appropriate to the risk.
 These measures shall include as appropriate: